 Fishing Line Size

 The following chart shows the recommended strengths for many North American game fish.
 The strength of a line needs adjusting in some situations.
-Fishing in heavy or areas with abrasion, a heavier line is recommended.
+Fishing in heavy cover or areas with abrasion, a heavier line is recommended.
 In clear waters, a thinner line is preferred.

 Species | Mono | Fluoro | Braid |